From the journals of DukeZhou:

 The Creator of Mbrane

 _________________________________ Richard Garfield, creator of Magic: The Gathering, talks about this phenomena in his Copenhagen Lecture.
 Technically these are zero-sum, finite, partisan, sequential, deterministic games of perfect information.
 Such games are also deemed abstract and combinatorial.
 [M] may also be referred to as “Multiplayer Partisan Sudoku”.
 There are a few other fundamental games in this class people play, such as Mancala and Domineering.
 Many variants of these Ur games exist.
 For Chess, there are variants such as Xianqui (Chinese Chess) and Shogi, and all Chess games are thought to derive from Chaturanga.
 Tic-tac-toe forms the basis for all connection games, also known as m,n,k-games, and which include Connect Four and Gomoku.
 Modern connection games include Hex, co-invented by John Forbes Nash, which revolutionized modern strategy boardgames by introducing hexagonal maps, extending the proto-hexagonal triangular lattice of Stern-Halma.
 Even the famous Othello, aka Reversi, can be understood as a simplified version of Go, with less complexity, an added constraint, and flipping of enemy tokens instead of capture.
 More recently, there has been a whole new class of game known as graph coloring games.
 [M] has graph coloring properties, but these arise naturally when the numbers are allowed value, distinct from the Sudoku puzzle or the impartial forms of the Sudoku game.
-These characteristics allowed us to become the first game played on a heatmap.
+These characteristics allowed us to become the first game played on a heatmap gameboard.